bluebirz/bluebirz.github.io/_posts/2019-10-24-effective-present.md

   Ghost slides are drafted and contemporary slides that we just put texts, pictures, and else without decoration yet.
   It helps us know any missing stuff and ordering.
 We do care about the story line of the presentation first.
 1. Graphs and diagrams
-  Let’s say we want to put some diagrams or graphs, we should consider by these functions:
+  Let's say we want to put some diagrams or graphs, we should consider by these functions:
     - Unit of the data
       Bar graphs for numbers, Tables for texts or numbers, Line graphs for time-series, and pie charts for percentage-based one, and so on.
     - Key messages